MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Your choice of how you use regions and availability zones affects several of the pillars of the Well-Architected Framework:

 - **Reliability**: Your choice of deployment approach can help you to mitigate various types of risks.
 In general, by spreading your workload across a more geographically distributed area, you can achieve higher resiliency.
 - **Cost Optimization**: Some architectural approaches require deploying more resources than others, which can increase your resource costs.
 Other approaches involve sending data across geographically separated availability zones or regions, which might incur network traffic charges.
-It's also important to consider the ongoing cost of managing your resources, which is usually higher when you have a more complex architecture.
+It's also important to consider the ongoing cost of managing your resources, which is usually higher when you have comprehensive business requirements.
 - **Performance Efficiency**: Most workloads aren't highly sensitive to network latency, but occasionally they can be.
 If latency is an issue, you need to physically locate the components close together to minimize latency when they communicate, which typically means deploying them into a single availability zone.
 - **Operational Excellence**: A complex architecture takes more effort to deploy, configure, and manage.
 Additionally, for a highly available solution, you might need to plan how to fail over to a secondary set of resources.
 Failover, failback, and transparently redirecting your traffic can be complex, especially when manual steps are required.